 Winnie Fong provides research, analysis, and writing in support of various consulting projects, especially ELA’s role as Executive Director for the Westside Cities Council of Governments.
 Other projects include development in the historical El Pueblo District of Downtown Los Angeles, and market research for a research university.
 Winnie received her Master of Planning from the University of Southern California, and a Bachelor of Arts in Economics for California State University, Sacramento.

 Veronica Cruz assists our clients with community development and social innovation by performing data gathering and analysis and providing research support for professional reports and client presentations.
 Ms. Cruz has over 10 years of experience in research and data analysis, with an emphasis on synthesizing and interpreting quantitative data using Microsoft Excel.
 She previously worked as a senior research analyst and supervisor for Zenith Media’s Competitive Intelligence department where she was in charge of research project management and business development.
 Ms. Cruz received her M.P.L. in Economic Development from the University of Southern California’s Price School of Public Policy, and her B.B.A. in finance and accounting from the University of Michigan’s Ross School of Business.

-Grethel Fuentes joined ELP Advisors in February 2016 as an Administrator Assistant.
-In her current role as an Administrator Assistant, she provides a variety of admin assistance to project managers.
+Grethel Fuentes joined ELA in February 2016 as an Administrator Assistant.
+In her current role as an Administrative Assistant, she provides a variety of admin assistance to project managers.
 Currently, she is assisting Estolano LeSar Perez Advisors with various projects.
 Ms. Fuente’s professional background includes assisting administrators and executives in public and nonprofit businesses to effectively carry out various operational and financial control procedures.